An esophageal perforation is a hole in the esophagus. The esophagus is the tube food passes through as it goes from the mouth to the stomach.

 When to Contact a Medical Professional

-Tell your health care provider right away if you develop the problem when you are already in the hospital.
+Tell your provider right away if you develop the problem when you are already in the hospital.

-Go to the emergency room or call 911 if:
+Go to the emergency room or call 911 or the local emergency number if:

-- You have recently had surgery or a tube placed in the esophagus and you have pain, problems swallowing or breathing
+- You have recently had surgery or a tube placed in the esophagus and you have chest pain, problems swallowing, or breathing.

 - You have another reason to suspect that you may have esophageal perforation.